openclimatedata/ndc-assessments/README.md

-The Excel files from the [CAIT Climate Data Explorer](http://cait.wri.org/indcs/) and [Worldbank INDC tool](http://indc.worldbank.org/) assessments were downloaded from [Climate Watch](https://www.climatewatchdata.org/) and are converted into CSV files for simpler analysis.
+The Excel files from the [CAIT Climate Data Explorer](http://cait.wri.org/indcs/) and [Worldbank INDC tool](http://indc.worldbank.org/) assessments were downloaded from [Climate Watch](https://www.climatewatchdata.org/) and are converted into CSV files to simplify analysis.
 The CSV file from the [Klimalog NDC Explorer](https://klimalog.die-gdi.de/ndc/) is provided as is.